sidlakkoju/Airpods-Controlled-Drone/README.md

 # Air Pods Controlled Drone

 This is a MacOS Swift UI app.
 It an easily be adapted for iOS too.
+Open `Airpods Control.xcworkspace` in Xcode to build and run the project!

 Simply connected to your DJI Tello drone's wifi and launch the app.
 Use Air Pods with Spatial Audio compatibility to control the drone!